FK Sarajevo: Women's football

 Beyond their domestic and European success, SFK 2000 Sarajevo has garnered widespread recognition for its commitment to youth development and gender equality in sports.
 The club operates a comprehensive academy system that nurtures girls from an early age, providing them with professional coaching, access to elite facilities, and structured competition.
-Many of Bosnia and Herzegovina’s top female footballers have risen through SFK’s ranks.
+Many of Bosnia's and Herzegovina’s top female footballers have risen through SFK’s ranks.
 The club also engages in outreach initiatives, often in collaboration with NGOs and international partners, promoting female participation in sport, especially in underserved communities.
 As such, SFK 2000 is not only the sporting pride of Sarajevo but also a symbol of resilience, inclusion, and empowerment.
 SFK 2000 operates a youth academy for girls from the ages of five to sixteen.
 The academy is one of the most renowned and export-oriented in Europe.
 Notable alumni include Inter Milan defender, Marija Milinković; Juventus defender, Gloria Slišković; Inter Milan forward, Maja Jelčić; Milan forward, Lidija Kuliš and Sporting defender, Melisa Hasanbegović.

 As of 17 December 2024, SFK 2000 is ranked 30th in Europe.